This article was first published in DiverseScholar, on 20 April, 2015.

 Join us on STEM Women in less than 30 minutes as we talk about how parents can support girls’ education in science, technology, engineering and mathematics (STEM)!
 We’ll discuss how parents might use experiments, storytelling and other activities to connect with and bolster their daughters’ STEM passion.

 Very excited about this!
-As part of STEM Women, Buddhini Samarasinghe and me are hosting the upcoming #ScienceChat on Twitter on 9th April, 2pm PDT USA/ Thursday 10th, 7am Aussie time.
-Dr Buddhini Samarasinghe and I will be tweeting from our account @STEMWomen and our amazing colleague Professor Rajini Rao will be one of our distinguished guests.
+As part of STEM Women, I am co-hosting the upcoming #ScienceChat on Twitter on 9th April, 2pm PDT USA/ Thursday 10th, 7am Aussie time.
+We will be tweeting from our account @STEMWomen and our amazing colleague Professor Rajini Rao will be one of our distinguished guests.
 Join us if you’re on the tweets!

 We’ll talk about how we can address intersections of discrimination in STEM, including gender, race, LGBTQI issues, as well as other forms of exclusion.
 We’ll also focus on the creative ways to improve science outreach to disadvantaged and marginalised groups.
 Join our discussion on Twitter using #ScienceChat.
 Our talented guests are all STEM outreach & diversity advocates: